 Peppermint

 Peppermint is thought to help skin heal and have antibacterial and anti-inflammatory qualities (Walker, 2013).
-Two studies found that using topical peppermint water on the nipples resulted in less cracked nipples than using expressed breast milk.2526 Another study found less cracked nipples when using peppermint gel compared to lanolin or a placebo27 while another found peppermint to be similar to using lanolin/dexpanthenol creams 28.
-A peppermint gel for breastfeeding is sold by by Dr Frank Nice.
+Two studies found that using topical peppermint water on the nipples resulted in less cracked nipples than using expressed breast milk.3132 Another study found less cracked nipples when using peppermint gel compared to lanolin or a placebo33 while another found peppermint to be similar to using lanolin/dexpanthenol creams 34.
 For the latest information on the safety of using peppermint containing preparations on the nipple, see the entries for peppermint at e-lactancia and LactMed who both recommend removing peppermint preparations from nipples before each breastfeed.

 Silver cups?

 Although not a treatment or cure as such, modern silicone nipple shields can be helpful in relieving the pain of sore nipples by protecting the nipple.
-This may make it bearable for a mother to continue breastfeeding while she seeks specialist help with positioning or while her nipples heal.
+This may make it bearable for a mother to continue breastfeeding while she seeks specialist help with positioning, while her nipples heal or if she has flat or inverted nipples.
 Nipple shields also have a place as a suck training tool in certain situations e.g. for babies who are retracting their tongues.
 For more information see Nipple Shields Good or Bad?

 Summary

 The most common cause of sore nipples while breastfeeding is when a baby is not latched correctly.
 Once the latch is improved, sore nipples will quickly heal on their own.
 However if the problem continues, nipples can soon become painfully cracked and have a higher risk of infection.
 There are many treatments for sore nipples available but they can vary widely in how effective they are and some remedies may even be part of the problem.
-There is currently not enough evidence to recommend one treatment over another.37 Contact your IBCLC lactation consultant and health care provider with ongoing sore nipples so that you can get the best breastfeeding help and correct treatment.
+There is currently not enough evidence to recommend one treatment over another.43 Contact your IBCLC lactation consultant and health care provider with ongoing sore nipples so that you can get the best breastfeeding help and support to find the right treatment.